Suspicions over crash that left rape case India teen in hospital

 Protests across India led to the case being handed over to federal investigators who arrested Sengar last year.
 He denies the accusations.

-India´s parliament was briefly suspended Monday because of opposition protests over the case.
+India’s parliament was briefly suspended on Monday because of opposition protests over the case.

 “There could be a possibility of murder behind this incident,” said Akhilesh Yadav, a former Uttar Pradesh chief minister and head of the regional Samajwadi Party.